The Writers' Wing would like to welcome its next inmate, co-author of the Sherlock and Lucy series of books, Charles Veley.

 Where writing crime earns you time.

-The Writers' Wing is a fictional cell block where crime, thriller, mystery, horror, true crime nonfiction and suspense authors are invited to imagine themselves as inmates while answering three questions:
+The Writers' Wing is a cell block where crime, thriller, mystery, horror, true crime nonfiction and suspense authors are invited to imagine themselves as inmates in a fictional prison while answering questions.